Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Simulations

 \subsection{Electric field to voltage}

-The open-circuit voltage is a convolution of equivalent length (antenna response) as shown in Figure \ref{fig:ant_respn_dipole} and \ref{fig:ant_resp}, and electric field:
+Building on the antenna response presented in Section \ref{ant_resp}, we now relate the incident electric field to the open-circuit voltage via the vector equivalent length.
+The open-circuit voltage is the convolution of the vector equivalent length (VEL) of the antenna as shown in Figure \ref{fig:ant_respn_dipole} and \ref{fig:ant_resp}, with the simulated electric field, and is given by:

-where \(V(t)\) represents the measured voltage, \(\vec{H}(t)\) is the vector equivalent length (VEL), \(\vec{E}(t)\) is the electric field, and \(*\) denotes the convolution operation.
-For simplification purposes, calculations are often performed in the frequency domain through Fourier transformation, yielding the expression \cite{abreu2012antennas}:
+where \(V(t)\) represents the measured voltage, \(\vec{H}(t)\) is the VEL, \(\vec{E}(t)\) is the electric field, and \(*\) denotes the convolution operation.
+For simplicity, analyses are typically conducted in the frequency domain after applying a Fourier transformation.
+In the frequency domain, the relationship corresponds to \cite{abreu2012antennas}: